EnvoyPrototype/checkrequestgenerator/README.md

 ### Printing a Physical Copy
 - Click **Print / Save as PDF**
 - In the print dialog, select your printer
+- The Approved By line will print as a blank signature line
 - The form is pre-formatted to fit one letter-size page

 ### Saving as a PDF